-Anxiety and menstruation: what to do in case of anxiety?
+Anxiety and menstruation: what to do if you feel anxious?

-The pre- and post-menstrual period is particularly prone to high hormone fluctuations and can result in a strong sense of anxiety during menstruation.
-This anxiety before or after menstruation is one of the recognized symptoms of premenstrual syndrome (PMS).
-When it presents these characteristics only during this part of the cycle, it is called PMDD: premenstrual dysphoric disorder.
+The pre- and post-menstrual period is particularly prone to high hormone fluctuations, and can result in a strong sense ofanxiety during menstruation.
+This pre- or post-menstrual anxiety is one of the recognized symptoms of premenstrual syndrome (PMS).
+When it presents these characteristics only during this part of the cycle, it is referred to as PMDD: premenstrual dysphoric disorder.

-Anxiety is indeed a symptom of menstruation that can cause mood disorders of varying degrees.
-This aggravated premenstrual syndrome is generally marked by the following symptoms
+Anxiety is in fact a symptom of menstruation that can cause mood disorders of varying degrees of severity.
+This aggravated premenstrual syndrome is generally marked by the following symptoms:

 - feelings of panic